jeffknupp/blog/content/2013-12-18-starting-a-django-16-project-the-right-way.md

     $ which django-admin.py

 Which should point to your `$HOME/.virtualenvs/` directory.
-If it doesn't, make sure you see "(django_project)" before your prompt.
+If it doesn't, make sure you see `django_project` before your prompt.
 If you don't, activate the virtualenv using `workon django_project`.

 ## Setting Up The Project

 Before we actually start the project, we need to have a little talk.
-I've consulted on a number of Django projects and spoken to numerous developers in the last few years.
+I've consulted on a number of Django/Python projects and spoken to numerous developers in the last few years.
 Overwhelmingly, the ones having the most difficulty are those that do not use any form of version control.
 It may sound unbelievable (considering the popularity of [GitHub](http://www.github.com)), but